The holy month of Ramadan which includes 30 days of fasting begins today across India and throughout the Muslim world.

 The people in the south of India (Kerala) already started fasting from Monday.

-Pertinently, In Saudi Arabia, Indonesia, Bahrain, Kuwait and Qatar and the US – Ramadan started on Monday, while in India and Pakistan it is observed starting today.
+Pertinently, In Saudi Arabia, Indonesia, Bahrain, Kuwait and Qatar and the US – the holy month Ramadan started on Monday, while in India and Pakistan it is observed starting today.